 QRCS Concludes Participation In Spring Centers Initiative

-Doha: Qatar Red Crescent Society (QRCS) concluded its participation in the activities of the first initiative of its kind by the Ministry of Education and Higher Education, represented in 'Spring Centers', held from December 22, 2024 until January 1, 2025.
+(MENAFN- Gulf Times) Qatar Red Crescent Society (QRCS) concluded its participation in the activities of the first initiative of its kind by the Ministry of Education and Higher Education, represented in 'Spring Centers', held from Dec 22 until Jan 1.

 QRCS's participation was within the framework of its mission and vision in line with Qatar National Vision 2030 to prepare an aware and creative generation that possesses the values that enable it to serve its country and contribute to enhancing the role of youth in supporting humanitarian issues and protecting human rights at the local and Arab levels.